1414C/jiffy/README.md

 ### BelongsTo Relationship

 BelongsTo relationships are used to form the inverse of the HasOne and HasMany relations.
-Consider the Library HasMany Books example; A Library has many books, but we can also say 'a Book belongs to a Library'; this is an example of a BelongsTo relationship.
+Consider the Library HasMany Books example; A Library has many books, but we can also posit that 'a Book belongs to a Library'; this is an example of a BelongsTo relationship.
 The JSON below extends the Library -> Book example by adding the BelongsTo relationship to the Book entity definition:

 ```JSON